DogcraftNet/DogcraftPlugins/Dogcraft-Economy.md

     Expiry_seconds: 7200       # Redis key TTL (2 hours)
 ```

-**Important:** Each server on the network must have a unique `network.server.Name`.
+**Important:** Each server on the network must have a unique server name.
 All servers must point to the same MySQL database and Redis instance.

+### Server Identity

+By default, the server name comes from `network.server.Name` in the config.
+If you use [NetworkSwitch](https://github.com/DogcraftNet/NetworkSwitch) and want all plugins to share the same Velocity-registered server name, set `UseServerIdConf: true`.
+The plugin will read the name from `server_id.conf` in the server root directory.

+When `UseServerIdConf` is enabled:
+- If `server_id.conf` has a name, it's used immediately and any existing transaction rows with the old config name are migrated automatically.
+- If the name isn't available yet (first startup before any player joins), the config `Name` is used as a temporary fallback.
+The name resolves on the first player join and transaction rows are migrated at that point.

 ## Architecture